3 legal documents every 18-year-old needs to have

 Durable Power of Attorney for Property

 This document permits the person designated (the attorney-in-fact) to step into the shoes of the child to act with respect to finances and property on the child’s behalf.
 It allows a parent to access the child’s accounts without the account being owned jointly with a parent.
-An account owned jointly with a parent may be includable in the parent’s estate.
+An account owned jointly with a parent may be includable in the parent’s estate and could be subject to the claims of a creditor of the parent.
 An account solely in a child’s name gives the child autonomy, but with a power of attorney, a parent may still make deposits and transfers as necessary.
 This is true for bank accounts and brokerage accounts.
 A parent named in a power of attorney may also pay bills or handle other basic financial transactions on their child’s behalf.

 If a child becomes incapacitated on a temporary or permanent basis, the parent may continue to handle finances and property without the necessity of a court appointed conservatorship, which can be costly and open to the public.